Hello and Welcome to Family Dental Care

-In our relaxing waiting room the children have a wooden train set and a “Frozen” doll house to play with.
+In our relaxing waiting room the children have a wooden train set, a “Frozen” doll house and a Nintendo to play with.
 Unfortunately due to COVID, we have had to remove the toys from the dollhouse.
 We also have a variety of magazines and books for children and adults to read, a TV, and a fish tank with a variety of fun ornaments to be found in it.
 The lounge chairs provide comfort and there are two support chairs for anyone with back problems.
 We also have lots of free dental educational brochures and information, plus free toothpaste samples at the front desk.

 The dentist will usually be the person to greet you and escort you from the waiting room to the treatment room.
 The dentist will then get you to wash your hands with soap and water and introduce you to the dental assistant.
 When you are seated, the assistant will get you to do a mouthrinse and then you will be settled into the dental chair, ready for a chat with the dentist.

 Unless you care coming in for emergency treatment, a full examination is advised so you will know if you have any treatment that needs to be done.
 For very complex conditions, additional time may be needed to cover all these steps.
 An extra appointment may have to be scheduled at a later date for completion.